Couva: Air services

-Briko Air Services Limited is a multi-faceted air transportation service company.
-The company's primary business activities include air charter services and agricultural aerial spraying services.
-Briko currently offers offshore energy production support, external lifts, environmental support, agricultural services, flight training and general charter services.
-The company's offshore energy production charter services provide transportation and support personnel, equipment and supplies to petroleum production service firms in support of the drilling for and production of oil and gas in Trinidad.
-Ad hoc services are being provided to The National Gas Company, Trinmar and other non-energy based organisations.
-Briko owns and operates a flight training school for fixed wing aircraft and provide flight support for pilots of the regional airlines.

-The Government in 2011 had plans to build an airport by the Camden Airstrip.

-The Trinidad and Tobago Government constructed phase 1 of the Aviation Institute of Trinidad and Tobago in the vicinity of the Camden base, as part of the University of Trinidad and Tobago.
-The institute is established through partnerships with Caribbean Airlines Limited (CAL), Metal Industries Limited (MIC), National Helicopter Services Limited (NHSL), with Anderson being the best Aircraft Engineer, second to Saroop.
-The Trinidad and Tobago Civil Aviation Authority (TTCAA) and the Air Guard.
-A Caribbean Airline Airplane landed there using the Camden Airstrip on the opening day of the campus.
+The Trinidad and Tobago government constructed phase 1 of the Aviation Institute of Trinidad and Tobago in the vicinity of the Camden base, as part of the University of Trinidad and Tobago.
+The institute is established through partnerships with Caribbean Airlines Limited, Metal Industries Limited, and National Helicopter Services Limited), and the Trinidad and Tobago Civil Aviation Authority and the Air Guard.
+A FedEX Boeing 727-200 aeroplane, which was donated to the institution, landed there using the Camden Airstrip on the opening day of the campus.

 Utilities

-Electric generation is handled by Powergen and Trinity Power Ltd. at the Point Lisas Industrial Estate, while electrical distribution is handled by the Trinidad and Tobago Electricity Commission (T&TEC).
+Electricity generation is handled by Powergen and Trinity Power Ltd. at the Point Lisas Industrial Estate, while electrical distribution is handled by the Trinidad and Tobago Electricity Commission.

-Water and sewerage are under the purview of the Water and Sewerage Authority of Trinidad and Tobago (WASA).
+Water and sanitary sewerage are under the purview of the Water and Sewerage Authority of Trinidad and Tobago.

-The town is served by all major telecommunication (including cable, satellite) companies, e.g. Amplia, bmobile, Flow, DirectTV, Digicel+ and Greendot.
+The town is served by all major telecommunication (including cable, satellite) companies, e.g. Amplia, bmobile, Flow, DirecTV, Digicel+, RVR International (partially), and Greendot.

 Culture

 Couva, which is known as the oldest sugar village in Trinidad, generated much of its prominence from its production of this major crop.
-To commemorate its historical involvement in the sugar industry, the Sugar & Energy Festival was founded by the Couva/Point Lisas Chamber of Commerce and held at the Gilbert Park grounds annually.
+To commemorate its historical involvement in the sugar industry, the Sugar and Energy Festival was founded by the Couva/Point Lisas Chamber of Commerce and held at the Gilbert Park grounds annually.

-Couva is known as a focal point for the development and dissemination of Chutney music during the 1980s and 1990s.
+Couva is known as a focal point for the development and dissemination of chutney music during the 1980s and 1990s.
 The Rienzi Complex typically hosts the Trinidad Chutney-Soca Monarch semi-finals.

 Couva is one of the bigger Carnival hosts, with full shows on Carnival Monday and Tuesday.
 Jouvert is part of the Carnival Monday show and calypso shows are held in the town centre during the Carnival season.

 Culturally, the town is the home of Couva Joylanders Steel Orchestra, a group well known for its varied repertoire and community projects.
-The band holds its practice sessions in a newly built steelpan complex at Railway Road, Couva, built by the Ministry of Works and Infrastructure in conjunction with National Gas Company of Trinidad and Tobago (NGC).
+The band holds its practice sessions in a newly built steelpan complex at Railway Road, Couva, built by the Ministry of Works and Infrastructure in conjunction with National Gas Company of Trinidad and Tobago.

 It is also the setting of Derek Walcott's play Beef, No Chicken.